ProjectPhoenixVM/phoenix/incinerator/README.md

 Across all regimes, the sampling scheme reliably returns a near-optimal match whenever one exists.

 ## `MemoryDiff`
+The result of diff compressing a snapshot is a `MemoryDiff`. `MemoryDiff` has a method `get_page` which takes as input the base snapshot and the index of an arbitrary derivative page and returns the value of the derivative page.

-The result of diff compressing a snapshot is a `MemoryDiff`. `MemoryDiff` can be quickly serialized and deserialized; it consists of only arrays of bytes and integers.
+`MemoryDiff` can be quickly serialized and deserialized; it consists of only arrays of bytes and integers.

 Let $n$ be the number of pages in a memory snapshot.
 For the common case of 128 MiB-size snapshots, $n = 128 MiB / 4 KiB = 32768 = 2^{15}$.